Kojagiri Lakshmi Pujo –

 Hailing from such family, I had heard stories from my Ma and grandma about elaborate preparations they used to do during Lakshmi puja in Dhaka.
 The preparation would be started a week before, guest would be invited, the entire clan would be assembled and this one day was much more than religious rituals.
 It was also the time for bonhomie, get together, music and time to get indulge in huge feast platter.

-In our homes, usually Ma Lakshmi is worshiped in form of “shora” or “paut”, a red color clay disc on which images of goddess are painted by the artists.
-It would be interesting to note that Lakshmi shora usually has Ma Durga as central image and why it was so, I had no idea about it.
+Shora / Clay Disc For Lakshmi Pujo – In our homes, usually Ma Lakshmi is worshiped in form of “shora” or “paut”, a red color clay disc on which images of goddess are painted by the artists.
+Lakshmi Shora / Paut usually has Ma Lakshmi in the center with Jaya – Vijaya on side.
+But in our home, I have observed that Durga shora (see the pic) usually used for Lakshmi puja.
 May be because Lakshmi is considered as daughter of Ma Durga.
 Worshiping Lakshmi through the use of shoras entails a series of rituals that easily reveal its root link to an ancient agro-based culture.
 This tradition is still being followed in my home till the time my Ma used to do elaborate puja.

 Nowadays, people had adopted the easier route and idols had replaced the shora in most of the homes.
 As a result this unique art of shora painting (only few artist are continuing this in Kalighat area) is dying and on the verge of extinction from West Bengal, however it is resurrected and revived as a traditional art form in Bangladesh.

-Apart from Shora, there is another unique element to Bangal Lakshmi puja, the banana boat.
+Apart from Shora, there is another unique element to Bangal Lakshmi puja, the banana boat or Sapttari.

-Banana boats are made of banana stems and its fibers, completed with mast and decked up with colorful flags.
+Sapt-tari/ Banana boats are made of banana stems and its fibers, completed with mast and decked up with colorful flags.
+These are considered as trade ships and are filled with grains, hartiki, coins, cowries (used as currency in earlier times) and other items.
 Unlike the rest of India, we worship goddess Lakshmi as “dhanya lakshmi”, for granary wealth and not as “dhan lakshmi” for monetary wealth.
 This difference in concept and ideologies are very much prominent between the two Bengali community even.

 Though I am not a religious and ritualistic person, but I do Kojagari Lakshmi puja at home, purely because of this wonderful essence, the beautiful thought process underlying this tradition and secondly to continue with the cultural heritage and my quest for cultural identity amidst the melting pot of cosmopolitan culture.
 These are the way to connect back to your roots, to relive those soulful moments, that reminds us of our long lost ancestral homes.